Marlene Dietrich: Stage and cabaret

 Dietrich employed Burt Bacharach as her musical arranger starting in the mid-1950s; together, they refined her nightclub act into a more ambitious theatrical one-woman show with an expanded repertoire.
 Her repertoire included songs from her films as well as popular songs of the day.
 Bacharach's arrangements helped to disguise Dietrich's limited vocal range—she was a contralto—and allowed her to perform her songs to maximum dramatic effect; together, they recorded four albums and several singles between 1957 and 1964.
 In a TV interview in 1971, she credited Bacharach with giving her the "inspiration" to perform during those years.

 Bacharach then felt he needed to devote his time fully to songwriting.
 But she had also come to rely on him in order to perform, and wrote about his leaving in her memoir:

 From that fateful day on, I have worked like a robot, trying to recapture the wonderful woman he helped make out of me.
 I even succeeded in this effort for years, because I always thought of him, always longed for him, always looked for him in the wings, and always fought against self-pity ...
 He had become so indispensable to me that, without him, I no longer took much joy in singing.
 When he left me, I felt like giving everything up.
 I had lost my director, my support, my teacher, my maestro.

-She often performed the first part of her show in one of her body-hugging dresses and a swansdown coat, and change to top hat and tails for the second half of the performance.
+She often performed the first part of her show in one of her body-hugging dresses and a swansdown coat, and changed into a top hat and tails for the second half of the performance.
 This allowed her to sing songs usually associated with male singers, like "One for My Baby" and "I've Grown Accustomed to Her Face".